MEDICINE FROM NATURE|

 Being an intrinsic part of the Amazon rainforest,

 the greater part of the other countries of this largest, still existing, forest of the world.|

 However, due to large floods of immigrants from other parts of the world, many plant species not indigenous to this country are now also growing abundantly in Surinam.

-In this website we describe how plants from Surinam can be utilized and applied in the treatment of many illnesses and diseases.
+In this website we describe how plants from Surinam (both indigenous and non-indigenous) can be utilized and applied in the treatment of many illnesses and diseases.

 Traditional Surinam medicine (locally called Oso Dresi), includes for the most part native Amazonian elements, but also imported ones, like those from Africa and Southeast Asia namely India and Dutch East Indies (today’s Indonesia).